kyma-project/cli/docs/03-03-examples-alpha.md

 There are several ways to install Kyma:

-- To install Kyma on a local cluster, simply use the `deploy` command without any flags.
+- To install Kyma, simply use the `deploy` command without any flags, and Kyma provides a default domain.
-Kyma provides a default domain under the URL `https://console.local.kyma.dev`.
+For example, if you install Kyma on a local cluster, the default URL is `https://console.local.kyma.dev`.

   ```
   kyma alpha deploy
   ```

-- You can also install Kyma using your own domain name, or on a cluster that does not run locally. <br>
+- To install Kyma using your own domain name, you must provide the certificate and key as files.
-If you use a custom domain, you must provide the certificate and key as files.
 If you don't have a certificate yet, you can create a self-signed certificate and key:

   ```
   openssl req -x509 -newkey rsa:4096 -keyout key.pem -out crt.pem -days 365